School of the Arts (Rochester, New York): History

-The School of the Arts was founded in 1980 as an experimental program at Wilson Jr. High School.
+The School of the Arts was founded in 1980 as an experimental High School.
 In 1981, the school transferred to Monroe High School as was known as the School of the Arts at Monroe.
 Only grades 7-9 were represented that year.
 The school stayed at Monroe for many years, eventually becoming a full Jr-Sr. High School, while retaining the name "School of the Arts at Monroe."
 It eventually moved into its current space (the old Eastman School of Music dormitories at 45 Prince St.), when it became "The School of the Arts".

 Academics

 As in other schools, School Of The Arts has academic classes and arts classes.
-SOTA offers Honors and Advanced Placement(AP) classes, Special Education, Spanish 1,2,3 and 4-Honors.
+SOTA offers Honors and Advanced Placement(AP) classes, (Special) Education, Spanish 1,2,3 and 4-Honors.
 Students carry a full academic course load as well as a fine arts sequence.
-SOTA offers a rich diversity of arts courses within seven major fine arts concentrations:
+SOTA offers arts courses within several fine arts concentrations: